-Even before the outbreak of Covid 19, it felt like we were living in fast moving times, in these days of uncertainty and of unrest I have found that taking a longer view, and reading about related historical events to unfolding situations can provide a clarifying perspective more useful than trying to engage bleary eyed with the turbulent moment.
+Even before the outbreak of Covid 19, it felt like we were living in fast moving times.
+In these days of uncertainty, and of unrest, I found that taking a longer view, and reading about related historical events to unfolding situations can provide a clarifying perspective more useful than trying to engage, bleary eyed with the turbulent moment.

-Considering recent events in the United States of America, and the conversations they provoked worldwide, with this perspective offered little clarity.
-Taking a longer view only showed us that for some people in our societies the turbulence has been unrelenting.
-The truth is that there was no moment; just the world we live in laid out in front of us to see for once.
-We live in fast moving times, but some things have been allowed to drift into backwaters, and have grown deep roots there.
+However, considering recent events in the United States of America; and the conversations they provoked worldwide with this perspective offered little clarity.
+Taking a longer view only showed us that for some people in our societies, the turbulence has been unrelenting.
+The truth is, that there was no moment – just the world we live in, laid out in front of us to see.
+We live in fast moving times, but some things have been allowed to drift into backwaters and have grown deep roots there.

-Changing society is not easy, and the deep exploration of ourselves that could be needed is a life’s work.
-This work needs to start now, we can not take comfort in progress – the acknowledgement of work to be done is the acknowledgement that we ask some people to suffer discrimination as we do this work.
+Change isn’t easy, and identifying what we need to change in ourselves and society could be a life’s work, but we have to do so much more.
+We must not take comfort in the small progress made – the acknowledgement of work to be done is the acknowledgement that we ask some people to suffer discrimination whilst we make things right; time has run out.

-I put this show together as I started this conversation and exploration, and so a lot of the content and music is a direct reflection of this.
-I felt these events were not those that could be overlooked – however, my voice is not one that needs to be heard right now, and I assume the Threads audience is also well aware of what has happened recently.
+I put this show together thinking about these things .
+I felt events were not those that could be overlooked – however, my voice is not one that needs to be heard right now, and I assume the Threads audience is also well aware of what has happened recently.
 By sharing some voices that I think do offer something important and pertinent I hope to have (within the limitations of this radio show) contributed something useful to someone – the sources of the samples on the show are shared below.

 John Coltrane – Alabama

 Moor Mother – Waiting Time / Wading Time

 Heroes Are Gang Leaders – London Butterfield